zwoop/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    used to purge the entire cache, or just a specific :file:`remap.config` rule.

+.. ts:cv:: CONFIG proxy.config.http.cache.preferred_volume INT -1
+   :reloadable:
+   :overridable:

+   As an alternative to using the :file:`hosting.config` file to specify the volume, this overridable configuration option can be used.
+It's unlikely that you would set this in :file::`records.yaml` directly, but rather set it using using a plugin or remap rule.

+   The benefit here is that there is no additional lookup cost finding the preferred volume for the request, as it's already specified in the transaction parameters.

 .. ts:cv:: CONFIG proxy.config.http.cache.ignore_query INT 0
    :reloadable:
    :overridable: